We want to tackle a question that everyone wants an answer to.

 More importantly, you can’t hope your way to becoming a decamillionaire.
 You have to take more of the right kind of risk.

 Now, personally, I hate risk.
 But I define “risk” differently than others.
-I find mediocrity risky for my wellbeing, finances, and self-conception.
+I find mediocrity risky for my well-being, finances, and self-conception.
 So, I view the well-trodden path as particularly hazardous.

 Contrary to popular belief, my lifestyle is far less risky than the normal person’s lifestyle.
-When your average Joe sees the way I live, they think I’m driving a car at high speed hoping I don’t crash.
+When your average Joe sees the way I live, they think I’m driving a car at high speed, hoping I don’t crash.

 After all, I have business deals all over the planet in countries that most people would find rather risky.
 But I’m extremely well diversified.
 Most of society has a single source of income – their job.
-And most folks can barely go a paycheck without going into the red.
+And most folks can barely get a paycheck without going into the red.

-I would call this extremely risky!
+I would call this extremely risky.

 I’m also hesitant about the other path that some people go down – the lottery ticket payoff – where they are relying on a singular event to change their lifestyle forever.
-But depending on someone or something else to make you rich is probably the riskiest proposition of them all.
-Which is what brings us to my third tip…
+But depending on someone or something else to make you rich is probably the riskiest proposition of them all, which is what brings us to my third tip.

-3. Rely On Yourself
+3. Rely On Yourself to Become a MultiMillionaire